Cleon Throckmorton: Meteoric success and cultural zenith

 Due to the ecstatic critical reception of Throckmorton's set work for The Emperor Jones, Throckmorton went on to work on stage design or set design for over six hundred productions during the next decade.
 His many works included The Hairy Ape (1922), In Abraham's Bosom (1926; Pulitzer Prize, 1927), Porgy (1928), the American premiere of The Threepenny Opera (1933), Sidney Howard's Alien Corn (1933), the 1935 American premiere of Federico García Lorca's Blood Wedding (retitled as The Bitter Oleanders), and a 1942 production of Nathan the Wise.
 During this heyday of Throckmorton's career, it was said that the only person whose name appeared on more playbills than Throckmorton's was the fire commissioner.
 Many notable artists and stage designers worked with Throckmorton at the Provincetown Players, including Mordecai Gorelik, Alexander Calder, and Robert Edmond Jones.

-By 1928, following his divorce from his first wife Katherine Mullen and his second marriage to screen actress Juliet Brenon, Throckmorton had relocated to Hoboken, New Jersey, where he and his intimate friend, writer Christopher Morley, co-founded the Hoboken Theatrical Company.
+By 1928, following his divorce from his first wife Kathryn Mullin and his second marriage to screen actress Juliet Brenon, Throckmorton had relocated to Hoboken, New Jersey, where he and his close friend, writer Christopher Morley, co-founded the Hoboken Theatrical Company.
 They produced at the Old Rialto Theatre a series of successful revivals of old-time melodramas from the gaslight era, "complete with peanuts—hisses for the villain and cheers for the heroes."

 The efforts of Throckmorton and Morley led to a brief cultural flowering in the city.
 They concurrently produced an assortment of experimental crafts including an illustrated map of Hoboken, Hoboken passports, and a book, "Born in a Beer Garden, or She Troupes to Conquer" (1930), written with then-unknown poet Ogden Nash.
 Throckmorton and Morley later produced plays at the Millpond Playhouse in Roslyn, New York, including a well-received production of Morley's "The Trojan Horse".

 While residing in a studio at West Third Street in New York City during the early 1930s, Throckmorton produced a series of drawings which soon decorated the "Volare" restaurant in Greenwich Village in New York City, where they have been hanging since 1933.
 In 1934, Throckmorton's four concept drawings for the scene designs in The Emperor Jones were included in the 1934 International Exhibition of Theatre Art at the Museum of Modern Art.

 During this period, Throckmorton also became known as an architect and designer of theaters, working on the Cherry Lane Theatre in Greenwich Village, the Westport Country Playhouse in Connecticut, the Cape Playhouse at Dennis on Cape Cod, and many others.
 In 1935, he was awarded a Guggenheim Fellowship in Theatre Arts to study classic European theaters.